 - Canadians, Permanent Residents of Canada, and international MSc and PhD applicants who meet all of the Medical Genetics Graduate Program admission requirements are eligible for the Rotation Program.

 - See the admission requirements for Domestic and International applicants.

 - Successful applicants will have a first class standing in their previous degree; excellent references; and relevant research experience.

 - There is no separate application form for this Program.

 How does the Rotation Program work?

-Funding: Students automatically selected for this Program will receive a Medical Genetics Rotation Program Award totaling $26,000 for one year (September 2018 – August 2019).
+Funding: Students selected for this Program will receive a Medical Genetics Rotation Program Award totaling $26,000 for their incoming year (September – August).
 After the first year, the student will receive a stipend of no less than $22,000/year.
 See Medical Genetics Stipend Support.

 Laboratory Rotations: Each selected student will need to identify (and confirm the agreement of) three supervisors for their rotations.
 Final supervisor acceptance is to be arranged at any point prior to May 1.
 More details will be provided to students in their offer letters.

 Coursework: As required by other students in the Medical Genetics Graduate Program, students in the Rotation Program must take a full course-load of 18 credits over the first two terms of their programs which includes 6 credits of Directed Studies / lab research (MEDG 548).
 Rotation Program students will be graded after each rotation by their rotation supervisors and receive a combined MEDG 548 grade at the end of their second term.